 Prince of Persia: The Sands of Time is supposed to take place around the ninth century.
 But the capital city, Babylon, has the famous Hanging Gardens... which were destroyed around a thousand years before that point.
 Must be all that time travel.

-Also includes a Mythology Gag in Lego Indiana Jones where you can find a secret area containing satellite dishes, referencing the fact that during production of the film, people were ordered to take satellite dishes off of their roofs to make the area seem like ancient deserted ruins.
+Also includes a Mythology Gag in Lego Indiana Jones where you can find a secret area containing satellite dishes, referencing the fact that during production of Raiders of the Lost Ark, people were asked to take satellite dishes off of their roofs to make the area seem like ancient deserted ruins.

-Metal Gear Solid: Peace Walker features weapons that weren't developed in Real Life for a few years.
-It also adds technology that had been invented years on within the series universe.
-A walkman also appears in the game that was first made in 1979, not 1974.
+Metal Gear Solid: Peace Walker, set in 1974, features weapons that weren't developed in Real Life for a few years.
+It also adds technology that had been invented years on within the series universe, such as the Soliton radar first introduced in Metal Gear Solid (set in 2005).
+A Walkman also appears in the game that was first made in 1979, and with research it can be turned into a modern model.
 MSF can also invent the MP3 player during this time.
 Handwaved as Snake has a plethora of geniuses at his disposal.

 The first mission of Medal of Honor: Allied Assault is set before the commencement of Operation Torch in Africa, but Grillo somehow acquires an American jeep.